The best sales to shop this weekend: Casper, Sephora, Sur La Table and more - CNN Underscored

 - Check vacuuming off your to-do list for good, and let this discounted Eufy BoostIQ RoboVac 30C handle the mess from now on.

-- It’s O.K. if you missed Toms 30% off promo on Thursday; you can still snag 25% off today.
+- It’s OK if you missed the Toms 30% off promo on Thursday; you can still snag 25% off today.

 - Who needs screens?
 With this discounted Anker Nebula Cosmos 1080p Projector, you can supersize your favorite movies and shows and play them on any old wall.